SwapnilSoni1999/spotify-dl/README.md

 Get [FFMPEG](https://ffmpeg.org/download.html)
 (Node.js 14)[https://nodejs.org/en/download/package-manager/]

+Note: if you run into issues related to puppeteer chromium download p[lease pretend install with `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true `

 #### spotifydl

 A simple commandline utility that allows you to download Spotify Songs, Shows, Episodes, Playlists and Albums from Youtube.